Unboxed-Software/solana-course/content/type-cosplay.md

     }
     ```

-- In Anchor, program account types implement the `Discriminator` trait which creates an 8 byte unique identifier for a type.
+- In Anchor, program account types automatically implement the `Discriminator` trait which creates an 8 byte unique identifier for a type
 - Use Anchor’s `Account<'info, T>` type to automatically check the discriminator of the account when deserializing the account data

 # Overview

-A “type cosplay” is when an unexpected account is used in place of an expected account type.
-Note that account data is simply an array of bytes that a program deserializes into a custom account type.
-Without implementing a way to distinguish between account types, account data from an unexpected account could result in an instruction being used in unintended ways.
+“Type cosplay” refers to an unexpected account type being used in place of an expected account type.
+Under the hood, account data is simply stored as an array of bytes that a program deserializes into a custom account type.
+Without implementing a way to explicitly distinguish between account types, account data from an unexpected account could result in an instruction being used in unintended ways.

 ### Unchecked account

 In the example below, both the `AdminConfig` and `UserConfig` account types store a single public key.
 The `admin_instruction` instruction deserializes the `admin_config` account as an `AdminConfig` type and then performs a owner check and data validation check.

 However, the `AdminConfig` and `UserConfig` account types have the same data structure.
 This means a `UserConfig` account type could be passed in as the `admin_config` account.
-As long as the public key stored on the account data matches the `admin` signing the transaction, the `admin_instruction` instruction would continue to process.
+As long as the public key stored on the account data matches the `admin` signing the transaction, the `admin_instruction` instruction would continue to process, even if the signer isn't actually an admin.

-Note that the names of the fields stored on the account types (`admin` and `user`) makes no difference when deserializing account data.
+Note that the names of the fields stored on the account types (`admin` and `user`) make no difference when deserializing account data.
+The data is serialized and deserialized based on the order of fields rather than their names.

 ```rust
 use anchor_lang::prelude::*;